PederHA/odherogrid/README.md

 # ODHeroGrid
-Small script that generates a custom Dota 2 Hero Grid config sorted by winrate in public or professional games, using stats from OpenDota.
+Small script that generates a custom Dota 2 Hero Grid layout of heroes sorted by winrate in public or professional games, using stats from OpenDota.

 ODHeroGrid features OS-agnostic auto-detection of the Dota 2 userdata CFG directory if Steam User ID is configured in `config.py`, but the auto detected path can be overriden at any time by using the `--path` argument.